 Here’s an exception to the washing rule: Wash well under cold running water.
 Drain well.
 Store in a sealable plastic bag in the refrigerator (insert a paper towel in the bag to absorb moisture).
 Will remain fresh and crisp for 7-10 days.

 To ripen, store tomatoes at room temperature, stem up and away from sunlight.
-Store in a plastic sealable bag in the refrigerator.
-Will stay from for up to a week once ripe.
+Will stay beautiful fresh and delicious for up to a week once ripe.

 Potatoes, dry onions

 - Never refrigerate.
-Store in dark, cool space like closet or pantry.
+Store in a dark, cool space like a closet or pantry.
 Require good air circulation.

 - To get onions to last for a month or longer: Cut one leg from a clean pair of pantyhose.
 Drop an onion into the toe, tie a knot close to the onion.
 Drop in another onion.
 Repeat until filled.
 Hang from a nail in the pantry.